Trekking through the jungle of my remote copywriting island isn’t easy when you’ve lost an arm, so you’re struggling to keep up with me.

 The shark’s jaws bite down on … nothing?

-… as you smirk and wave your amputated left arm, which naturally, offered nothing to grab.
+… as you smirk and wave your amputated left arm.

 The shark gives you what you swear is a death stare, and then—